Atalasoft/ocr-demo/README.md

 OCR Demo demonstrates how to use OCR engines supported by DotImage:

- - ABBYY
+ - OmniPage
  - GlyphReader
- - Tesseract 2/3
+ - Tesseract 3

 ## Licensing
 To run the demo locally, you need to have DotImage license.
 There are various way to acquire the license: